dpuelz/Policy-Research-Laboratory/code/draftlottery.md

-# Draft lottery: PRL in-class exercise – 9/2/21
+# Draft lottery: PRL in-class exercise – Sep 2

 This exercise is based on the following paper: